libjohn/rfun_flipped/README.md

 R and the Tidyverse are a data-first coding language that enables reproducible workflows.
 In this two-part workshop, you'll learn the fundamentals of R, everything you need to know to quickly get started.

 I recommend installing R and RStudio ([how-to video](https://www.youtube.com/watch?v=udPgQWHDpz8)) on your local machine.
 There are cloud versions of RStudio that will work.
 The cloud version has some very minor differences that, in my experience, are monumental differences for beginners.
 Therefore I recommend installing the R/RStudio locally if possible.
 Anyway, I think the flexibility of a local install outweighs the minor convenience of a cloud instance.
 I will not cover the differences in the workshop.
+Still another way is to use the cloud copy of this github repo by launching the binder.org button (above) -- You may need to be very patient while the launch configuration initiates (2-20 minutes.
+YMMV.)

 ### quickStart with R